 Seattle weather: Lowland rain, intense mountain snow

-SEATTLE - Grab your rain jacket and umbrella!
-Scattered showers are forecast on Wednesday with pockets of heavier showers and more snow in the Cascades.
+SEATTLE - Grab your rain jacket!
+Scattered showers are forecast on Wednesday with more snow in the Cascades.

-At times Wednesday, the rain could be excessive, dropping visibility on the roads.
-Here and there in the lowlands, there may be a mix of rain/snow/sleet/small hail/graupel.
-Any wintry mix is most likely late Wednesday into Thursday.
-By Thursday morning, some of the Cascade valleys could experience minor snow accumulation, but snow won't likely stick in elevations below about 700 feet.
+While there's a small chance for a spotty and brief rain/snow mix in the lowlands Thursday morning, there's a better possibility for plain old rain.
+Occasional showers are forecast through the rest of today.

-Highs will range in the 40s in Seattle in the coming days with rainy weather at times.
+Drier weather returns to Seattle on Friday and Saturday.
 (FOX 13 Seattle)

 A Winter Storm Warning remains in effect as heavy snow is expected through Thursday afternoon for the Cascades.
 An extra one to two feet is forecast through tomorrow.
 Check WSDOT conditions and restrictions before traveling!